phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

     Locked::new(BumpAllocator::new(HEAP_START, HEAP_SIZE));
 ```

 Here it becomes important that we declared both the `Locked::new` and the `BumpAllocator::new` as [`const` functions].
-If they were normal functions, a compilation error would occur because the initialization expression of a `static` must evaluatable at compile time.
+If they were normal functions, a compilation error would occur because the initialization expression of a `static` must evaluable at compile time.

 [`const` functions]: https://doc.rust-lang.org/reference/items/functions.html#const-functions

-Now we can perform heap allocation without runtime errors:
+Now we can use `Box` and `Vec` without runtime errors:

 ```rust
 // in src/main.rs